-Saturday's scorefest between Alabama and Auburn was an amazing game.
-Was it one of the best Iron Bowls of all time?
-Yes, yes it was.
+No.1 Alabama would have to really stumble to lose the SEC West to Auburn.
+But as last years's scorefest demonstrated, a title being on the line is not required for an amazing game.
 However, before we delve into the best games ever, it is important to flag that this list is a bit one-sided because when this rivalry produces its best drama, it has usually been for only one program.
 Now without further ado, here are the five best Iron Bowls of all time.

 5. Auburn 23, Alabama 22